rfshelley/Documentation/smartapp-developers-guide/simple-event-handler-smartapps.rst

 ----

-Subscribe to all device events
+Subscribe to all device Events
 ------------------------------

 You can also subscribe to all states by just specifying the attribute name: